-Method 1: If you have not created any system backup task, click "Backup", select" System Backup" so it will jump to the "System Backup" interface.
+Method 1: When you If you have not created any system backup task, click "Backup", select" System Backup" so it will jump to the "System Backup" interface.
 For System Backup, Aomei Backupper will list partitions that are related to the system to boot automatically and you can see "Schedule" option on "System Backup" interface.

-Method 2: If you have created a system backup task but you have not enabled the "Schedule" feature, you can enable it under "Advanced" button.
+Method 2: If you have created a file backup task but you have not enabled the "Schedule" feature, you can enable it as the picture shown below.